Weekday Gospel Reflection

 In the last two woes of Matthew 23, Jesus ramped up his criticism of the scribes and Pharisees with two charges: internal impurity and murder of the prophets.
 Both continued his rant from 23:25-26; both laid the worst type of charges against his opponents.

 Jesus stated those who set the standards for kosher were themselves as unclean as rotting corpses.
-YHWH demanded purity among the people; those who acted as a gates to such a holy existence became what they guarded against because of their rigidity in practice.
+YHWH demanded purity among the people; those who acted as gates to such a holy existence became what they guarded against because of their rigidity in practice.
 Such a highly regulated lifestyle left no place for compassion (23:13, 23-24).
 In the place of mercy stood a narcissistic evil.

 Jesus saved the worst for last.
 The scribes and the Pharisees, the men who honored the prophets by defining the Hebrew scriptures as "the Law and the prophets," implicitly opposed the heroes of the past.
 Over and over, evil men cut down those who spoke God's Word of care for the weak and the poor.
 The Lord charged his enemies with sharing the intent of those who killed God's messengers.
 Both placed self concern and self preservation over the good of others.
 So, the scribes and the Pharisees were the spiritual children of those who murdered the prophets.